-With over 500 million registered users, half of whom log in every single day, Facebook is a veritable goldmine for businesses.
+With over 2.7 billion monthly active users, Facebook is a veritable goldmine for businesses.
 Especially if you take into account the fact that 50% of consumers consider a brand’s Facebook page more important than their website and that 75% feel more connected with that brand through social media.

 You may be saying to yourself, what does all this mean?
 How can all of these stats be applied to my business?
 Why did I eat that second burrito last night?
 The fact is, your prospective customers are all over Facebook and they’re using it as a tool to locate and engage with brands – especially local ones.
 The trick is leveraging these facts to grow your business.
 As far as the last question, we can’t help you there.
 Sorry.